nockanda/arduino490/README.md

   (Machine translation)

-It is Nokanda's ESPNOW series!<BR>
+It is Nockanda's ESPNOW series!<BR>
 In this episode, the topic of converting information collected with ESPNOW to LoRa is the subject!<BR>
 I think it would be enough to implement an example with about 3 boards!<BR>
 A board and B board are connected by ESPNOW!<BR>